-Bananas and cinnamon together make for a heavenly combination.
-Make this Banana Cake layered with cinnamon buttercream frosting and everyone will want to fight over who gets the last piece!
+Bananas and cake together make for a heavenly combination.
+Make this Banana Cake layered with either a cream cheese frosting or cinnamon buttercream frosting and everyone will fight over who gets the last piece!

 As much as I love banana everything, I have a gripe with some banana cakes.
 Too many are just banana bread recipes baked up in a cake pan and renamed.

 That said, when I want cake, I want CAKE.
 I want it to be moist, sweet, rich and (usually) covered in frosting.
 A good banana cake has to be worthy of its status as “dessert.”

 Let me tell you, folks.
 This Banana Cake recipe, well, takes the cake!